 A very easy recipe for tasty honey glazed carrots.
 Made with just a small amount of honey, they are wonderfully flavorful.

-I really like carrots, and not just because they’re good for you. 🥕 I enjoy their subtly sweet flavor.
+I really like carrots. 🥕 I enjoy their subtly sweet flavor.
 In fact, I even love simply steamed carrots!
-But I’m weird.
+But I'm weird.
 I enjoy many types of simply steamed or even boiled veggies.
-Perhaps it’s growing up with a Dutch dad – the Dutch (at least his generation) seem to be fond of boiling their vegetables.
+Perhaps it's growing up with a Dutch dad - the Dutch (at least his generation) seem to be fond of boiling their vegetables.

 But as much as I like simple flavors, I have to admit that these honey glazed carrots are especially good.
-The butter and honey glaze is so wonderfully delicate!
+The butter and honey coating is so wonderfully delicate!
 And it really enhances the natural sweetness of the carrots.

 The ingredients needed for this recipe